-However, one of the advantages that exercise machines have is that you can increase the incline and resistance, taking your workout to the next level.
+One of the advantages that exercise machines have is that you can increase the incline and resistance, taking your workout to the next level.
 This is an effective way to challenge your body and fitness ability.
-HIIT training on cardio machines is a highly effective workout and you can benefit more from a 20-minute interval training session than an hour of steady jogging.
+HIIT training on cardio machines is a highly effective workout, and you can benefit more from a 20-minute interval training session than an hour of steady jogging.

-We think exercise machines are great and they should be included in your workout.
-It’s entirely up to you, but we recommend splitting your workout between weighted and non-weight exercises, and cardio.
+We think exercise machines are great, and they should be included in your workout.
+Of course, it’s entirely up to you, but we recommend splitting your workout between weighted and non-weight exercises and cardio.

 Your workout could look something similar to this: